HigherOrderCO/Kind/README.md

 ## Usage

 Multiple implementations (Haskell, Rust, Go, etc.) will be available in a future.
-Right now, you can already use the JavaScript one.
+Right now, you can already use the JavaScript one (requires Node v0.12).

 Install it via `npm` with:

 ```
 $ npm i -g formality-lang